Wally Nightingale: The Strand

-The Sex Pistols

 With Nightingale gone, the band changed its name to QT Jones & his Sex Pistols at McLaren's suggestion, but the name was soon shortened to The Sex Pistols.
 McLaren began looking for a new singer, and settled on John Lydon, who frequently hung around his shop.
-The Sex Pistols played their first gig on 6 November 1975, six months after Nightingale's departure.
+The Sex Pistols played their first gig on 6 November 1975 at the St Martins school of art, six months after Nightingale's departure.
 In a later interview Nightingale recalled watching them perform at the 100 Club in Oxford Street, commenting "[Jones and Cook] wouldn't even talk to me.
 In hindsight I suppose I'm proud to have been involved in the punk scene, though I don't go around telling everyone of it.
 After I left [the band], Steve and the others slagged me off in the music press really badly.
 I never really knew why, I never did them any harm."
 However, with regard to his views in retrospect on McLaren's part in removing him from the band, in the same interview Nightingale stated: "McLaren was devious and clever.
 He'd see things which other people didn't see, and I suppose that's what gave him his edge.
 Malcolm made the Sex Pistols."

 Later life

 After being forced out of the band, Nightingale continued to pursue a music career, but with limited success.
 He co-founded a band named Key West in 1981, and a demo of four songs was submitted to Warner Bros.
 Records, who initially showed interest.
 The band performed shows, had an MTV video filmed and aired, and recorded some demos at Fastbuck Studios in Chiswick.
 Key West ultimately failed to earn a recording contract and disbanded after two years.

 After his father's death in 1981, Nightingale developed an addiction to narcotics, and was subsequently imprisoned in the early 1980s for six months for a conviction associated with it.

-Nightingale's subsequent public musical appearances were rare and sporadic.
-He appeared as a one-off guest guitarist with the Brentwood punk rock band Beat of the Beast in 1989.
+His subsequent public musical appearances were rare and sporadic, appearing as a one-off guest guitarist with the Brentwood punk rock band Beat of the Beast in 1989.
 In November 1995 he played guitar on the song "Rich Girls" on Mat Sargent's Sex, Drugs & HIV album.
 During the same month he also performed live with the HIV charity awareness project band the Rock'n'Roll Gypsies.

-Death

 Nightingale died on 6 May 1996, of a drug-related illness at the age of 40.